dharaneeshvrd/project-pim/README.md

 ```

 ## PIM User Role
-The user configured in the config.ini file must have either the default role `hmcsuperadmin` or mandetories permissions as listed below.
+The user must have either the default role `hmcsuperadmin` or mandetories permissions as listed below.

 List of permissions required by configured user.
 - Managed System